Click fraud: Solutions

-Third parties offer web-based solutions that might involve placement of single-pixel images or Javascript on the advertiser's web pages and suitable tagging of the ads.
+Third parties offer web-based solutions that might involve placement of single-pixel images or JavaScript on the advertiser's web pages and suitable tagging of the ads.
 The visitor may be presented with a cookie.
 Visitor information is then collected in a third-party data store and made available for download.
 The better offerings make it easy to highlight suspicious clicks, and they show the reasons for such a conclusion.
-Since an advertiser's log files can be tampered with, their accompaniment with corroborating data from a third-party forms a more convincing body of evidence to present to the advertising network.
+Since an advertiser's log files can be tampered with, their accompaniment with corroborating data from a third party forms a more convincing body of evidence to present to the advertising network.
 However, the problem with third-party solutions is that such solutions see only part of the traffic of the entire network.
 Hence, they can be less likely to identify patterns that span several advertisers.
 In addition, due to the limited amount of traffic they receive when compared to middlemen, they can be overly or less aggressive when judging traffic to be fraud.

-In a 2007 interview in Forbes, Google click fraud prevention expert Shuman Ghosemajumder said that one of the key challenges in click fraud detection by third-parties was access to data beyond clicks, notably, ad impression data.
+In a 2007 interview in Forbes, Google click fraud prevention expert Shuman Ghosemajumder said that one of the key challenges in click fraud detection by third parties was access to data beyond clicks, notably, ad impression data.

 Click fraud is less likely in cost per action models.

 Research

 The fact that the middlemen (search engines) have the upper hand in the operational definition of invalid clicks is the reason for the conflict of interest between advertisers and the middlemen, as described above.
 This is manifested in the Tuzhilin Report as described above.
 The Tuzhilin report did not publicly define invalid clicks and did not describe the operational definitions in detail.
-Rather, it gave a high-level picture of the fraud-detection system and argued that the operational definition of the search engine under investigations is "reasonable".
-One aim of the report was to preserve the privacy of the fraud-detection system in order to maintain its effectiveness.
+Rather, it gave a high-level picture of the fraud-detection system and argued that the operational definition of the search engine under investigation is "reasonable".
+One aim of the report was to preserve the privacy of the fraud-detection system to maintain its effectiveness.
 This prompted some researchers to conduct public research on how the middlemen can fight click fraud.
-Since such research is presumably not tainted by market forces, there is hope that this research can be adopted to assess how rigorous a middleman is in detecting click fraud in future law cases.
+Since such research is presumably not tainted by market forces, there is hope that this research can be adopted to assess how rigorous a middleman is in detecting click fraud in future legal cases.
 The fear that this research can expose the internal fraud-detection system of middlemen still applies.
 An example of such research is that done by Metwally, Agrawal and El Abbadi at UCSB.
 Other work by Majumdar, Kulkarni, and Ravishankar at UC Riverside proposes protocols for the identification of fraudulent behavior by brokers and other intermediaries in content-delivery networks.